openssl/openssl/test/README.ssltest.md

 * HandshakeMode - which handshake flavour to test:
   - Simple - plain handshake (default)
   - Resume - test resumption
+  - RenegotiateServer - test server initiated renegotiation
-  - Renegotiate - test renegotiation
+  - RenegotiateClient - test client initiated renegotiation

 When HandshakeMode is Resume or Renegotiate, the original handshake is expected to succeed.
 All configured test expectations are verified against the second